Remedies in Singapore administrative law: Procedure for prerogative orders

-According to the Government Proceedings Act, civil proceedings against the Government must be commenced against an appropriate authorized Government department.
-If there is no appropriate authorized Government department, or the person wishing to commence proceedings has reasonable doubt as to which department (if any) is appropriate, proceedings should be commenced against the Attorney-General.
+According to the Government Proceedings Act, civil proceedings against the Government must be commenced against an appropriate authorised Government department.
+If there is no appropriate authorised Government department, or the person wishing to commence proceedings has reasonable doubt as to which department (if any) is appropriate, proceedings should be commenced against the Attorney-General.
 This rule applies to judicial review proceedings in which prerogative orders or declarations are sought.

-The minister charged with responsibility for the Act is required to publish in the Government Gazette a list stating the Government departments which are authorized departments for the purposes of the Act, and the names and addresses for service of the solicitors for the departments.
+The minister charged with responsibility for the Act is required to publish in the Government Gazette a list stating the Government departments which are authorised departments for the purposes of the Act, and the names and addresses for service of the solicitors for the departments.
 As of 7 December 2005, no such list had been published.
 For this reason, in Chee Siok Chin v.
 Minister for Home Affairs (2005), decided on that date, the High Court held that instead of instituting the action against the Minister for Home Affairs and the Commissioner of Police, the applicants should have done so against the Attorney-General.
 Nonetheless, the suit should not be dismissed as this was a procedural irregularity that could be cured by substituting the Attorney-General as the respondent.